Challenges of Raising Bilingual Children

 3. Preference of one language over the other

-Bilingual Children sometimes prefer to speak one language over the other.
+Bilingual Children sometimes prefer to speak one language over the other and this is normal.
 Usually it is the dominant language because they are exposed to it the most.

 Having a preference for one language can often cause a strain on the relationship with the parent with the minority language, especially when children refuse to speak the language altogether.